Nolan Jones Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.47 team ERA that ranks 21st among all MLB pitching staffs.
+- The Tigers have the 22nd-ranked team ERA among all league pitching staffs (4.52).

-- Tigers pitchers combine to surrender 101 total home runs at a rate of 1.3 per game (to rank 21st in baseball).
+- Tigers pitchers combine to rank 21st in baseball in home runs surrendered (102 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.